 VOID OF EMOTION.
 We know that if you have turned to Beware.org to tell your story about a situation gone bad, you are probably upset.
 Maybe justifiably very upset.
 However, an Alert or subsequent posting filled with nothing but word vomit fueled by negative emotion is not helpful to other readers nor is it necessarily going to be perceived as respectable or legitimate.
 For example, saying “Joe Schmoe’s company sucks and should be avoided” is neither informative nor respectable.
 Yes, everyone can tell that you are mad if you write something like that, but no one knows what caused you to be mad.
 There are a lot of colorful words in the dictionary, however, using the more “publicly appropriate” ones will likely lend more credibility to your Alert.
 Remember, the audience isn’t necessarily just adults.

 PROPERLY CHOSEN WORDS.
 While we are here for you to tell the world your personal story, in your own words (don’t copy and paste other’s stories from other websites without prior permission – that could be considered copyright infringement), so as to warn others so they can make their own decision on whether or not they want to do business with the subject person or business, it is important to consider and chose your words wisely.
 True, opinions are protected free speech, however, far too many people mistake a statement of fact for being nothing more than opinion and then get into trouble later.

-To begin with, and possibly the most obvious, is that Alerts and subsequent postings are accessible everyone on the internet as a permanent record and the Alerts may help warn other individual/consumers about prior bad acts, scams, cheating they have experienced.
+To begin with, and possibly the most obvious is that Alerts and subsequent postings are accessible to everyone on the internet as a permanent record and the Alerts may help warn other individuals/consumers about prior bad acts, scams, cheating they have experienced.
 By creating Alerts and other subsequent postings, consumers are educating other consumers.